AbtaheeAli/photo-gallery/README.md

 - The application renders each photo in the given category on the photo list page with a thumbnail-sized version of the photos.

-- The applications renders a large version of the photo on the photo details page.
+- The application renders a large version of the photo on the photo details page.

 - Added bread crumb navigation.

 - Added a thumbnail to the first photo in each category to the home page.

-- Application uses react router to navigate through pages.
+- The application uses react router to navigate through pages.

-- Application is dynamic using the data that is in the JSON file.
+- The application is dynamic using the data that is in the JSON file.